What is it?

 Arguably Peugeot’s most important new car launch in years, the 208 is a genuine rethink rather than a fresh set of clothes over what’s gone before.
 It’s lighter than the chubby 207 and is more aerodynamic, both of which help deliver a big reduction in CO2 emissions.
 It is also, get this, both shorter and lower than the car it replaces.
 Despite this, it’s bigger inside.
 Now that really IS clever.

 This is the important bit, since there have been a fair few people who remember the gorgeous fluency of the 205 and lament the dullness of the 207.
 And the 208 is… pretty bloomin’ good actually.
 It feels light, no doubt a direct result of a weight loss of well over 100kg over the 207, but with an impressive ability to soak through nasty roads with the poise of a bigger car.
 Peugeot’s damping seems to have had a thorough going-over on this one.
-It’s not fizzy though, at least not until the 200bhp GTi arrives (it’s dearer than a Fiesta ST: will it be better?).
-And there’s a caveat or two – even though direction changes from the tiny, sporty steering wheel are dead-shot accurate, the feedback is a bit lacking.
-Which means that so far, if you want the best possible handling from a small car, you’ll still be choosing a Ford Fiesta.
+Most of the range isn’t fizzy enough to exploit it, though: the GTi (which you can read about on page 85) is the exception.
+And there’s a further caveat or two – even though direction changes from the tiny, sporty steering wheel are dead-shot accurate, the feedback is a bit lacking.
+Which means that so far, if you want the best possible handling from a small car, you’ll still be choosing a Fiesta.

 On the inside